Canine Influenza Virus (CIV) has arrived in the Kansas City Area.

 What is CIV?

 CIV is a highly contagious respiratory disease in dogs caused by Canine Influenza Virus (CIV) Type A. There are 2 known strains in the United States: H3N8 and H3N2.
-CIV has currently spread to 46 states, including recent cases in nearby St Joseph, Missouri.
+Over the last few years CIV has spread across the U.S., including intermittent cases diagnosed in the Kansas City metro area.

 The symptoms are similar to other respiratory diseases and include fever, coughing, runny nose, loss of appetite, and lethargy.
 Up to 20% of infected dogs develop a serious infection with pneumonia.
 Seniors, puppies, and brachycephalic breeds often become sicker and require additional medical treatment.